jb0x168/ble-spam-analysis/README.md

 ### Crashing iOS - Breakdown of exploit process

+This process was discovered by @ecto-1a during fuzzing / brute forcing of the continuity protocol.
+The exploit reflects this, playing back a random sequence of Nearby Actions, but including corrupt Nearby Info in the same packet.
+It's only been documented to trigger a system crash on newer iPhones running iOS 17.
+I've tested the behavior on an iPhone 13 Pro and Pro Max running iOS 17-17.1.1, and was not able to trigger a crash on an iPad mini or iPhone SE2 running iOS 17.1 (although it still causes innumerable popups).

+Newer phones, after showing a few popups will eventually stop responding, usually on a black screen.
+This requires a hard reboot (Vol+, Vol-, Hold Power) to restore service.
+If anyone tests it on iPhone SE3, iPhone 12, 11, 10(s) I'd love to know the results (mastodon:@jb0x168@infosec.exchange)

-1. Create a packet containing a Nearby Action message followed by a Nearby Info message
+To generate a packet for this process, we create a packet containing a Nearby Action message, two null bytes, followed by a Nearby Info message with a litle random data thrown in:
+1. Declare a valid size for the full packet
+2. Create valid "service data" envelope declaring that the data inside is Apple's custom protocol, and its size.
-2. Create the Nearby Action message as normal, selecting an action at random.
+3. Create the Nearby Action message as normal (valid size and payload), selecting an action at random.
-3. Between the two messages, include the bytes `00 00`
+4. Between the two messages, include the bytes `00 00`
-4. Create the Nearby Info message , but use random values for length and data
+5. Create the Nearby Info message, but supply 3 random bytes as the payload.

 A normal packet might look like this - it's not unusual to see Nearby Action and Nearby Info messages in the same packet:

 ```c